Choose your Region

 The Advance Serenity 18 Hydrophilic PTA Balloon Dilatation Catheter is indicated for the percutaneous transluminal angioplasty (PTA) dilation of peripheral vasculature stenosis in the iliac, femoral, popliteal, infrapopliteal, and renal arteries, and for the treatment of obstructive lesions of native or synthetic arteriovenous dialysis fistulas.

-Advance Serenity 18 Data
+Advance Serenity 18 data

 The Advance Serenity balloon was evaluated for crossability against leading competitors by measuring the average force (in grams) needed to traverse a synthetic lesion within an anatomical model.